AntoCard/json-2-csv-lambda/README.md

 # json-2-csv-lambda

-Clouformation stack that creates a S3 bucket and a Lambda function that automatically transforms json files to csv when a file is uploaded.It post a message to Slack if there is a problem.
+Clouformation stack that creates a S3 bucket and a Lambda function that automatically transforms json files to csv when a file is uploaded.
+And posts a message to Slack if there is a problem.

+For cost saving it uses S3 infrecuent access storage for the json files.

+It recreates any csv files erased if the original json is still present in `json/`.

 ## Getting Started